guiribeirodev/alurakut/README.md

 For this purpose we are extending the `<Document />` and injecting the server side rendered styles into the `<head>`, and also adding the `babel-plugin-styled-components` (which is required for server side rendering).
 Additionally we set up a global [theme](https://www.styled-components.com/docs/advanced#theming) for styled-components using NextJS custom [`<App>`](https://nextjs.org/docs/advanced-features/custom-app) component.

-## Alura
+## Attention!!!

-Project developed during the "React Alura immersion"
+Project developed during the "React Alura immersion", many of the features were not implemented, the project aims to learn React and Styled components

 ## Preview